alveyE/startup/README.md

 -Calls to the api are made to fetch database prices -Users are able to search for items not in the database which then calls a 3rd party api

+## Login & Mongo

+Connected mongoDB database
+Created endpoints for authentication and store users in mongo

+Endpoints must be validated with authentication

+Also created a collection for lists and save users lists info in mongo so list can be saved and retrieved

+Can only access my list tab if logged in